adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 ![](https://cc-dam.imgix.net/fulldev-case-study-03.png)

-> What I really love about how the sidebar of CloudCannon works, is that it's very variable and makes everything a lot easier.
+> What I really love about how the sidebar of CloudCannon works is that it's very variable and makes everything a lot easier.
 Once you go into an object, it slides into a new panel.
 It's just a very clean object.

 Sil also discovered CloudCannon’s staging and branching workflows quite early on in his time with the CMS.
 Since then, he has set up publication workflows on every single Fulldev site he ships, reasoning that development updates should be evaluated before being shipped to production, and that content editors should have the choice to see their content changes on a draft site before publication.